-Our mission is to transform the walls and floors of homes, museums and corporations by supplying exceptional tapestries and carpets and outstanding examples of textile art.
+Franses is a leading dealership and consultancy in the world of textiles.
+We transform rooms in private homes, museums and corporations with exceptional tapestries and carpets and outstanding examples of textile art.

 VISUALIZER